hacksu/vps-discussion/README.md

 # Install Routing Software
 Now if you may be confused with how ports work, or how networking works, or how you would be able to possibly run multiple websites on a single server, or even just get `8080` out of the URL; well that's what Routing Software is for.

-There are many different ones out there, but these are the 2 primary ones:
+There are many different ones out there, but these are the 2 majorly popular ones:
 - [Apache](https://httpd.apache.org/)
 - [NGINX](https://www.nginx.com/)